Vladimir Ghika: Early life

 Vladimir Ghika was born on Christmas Day of 1873 in Constantinople (now Istanbul, Turkey).
 His father was Ioan Grigore Ghica, diplomat, minister plenipotentiary in Turkey; his mother Alexandrina was born Moret de Blaremberg (van Blarembergue) in a Flemish-Russian family; he had four brothers and a sister: Gregory, Alexander, George and Ella (who both died at an early age), and Dimitrie I. Ghika (future ambassador and minister of foreign affairs).
 He was the grandson of the last Prince sovereign of Moldavia, Prince Gregory V Ghika, who ruled from 1849 to 1856.

 He was raised with the Eastern Orthodox faith.
 In 1878, in order to give a good education to the children, the family moved to Toulouse in France.
 There, they frequented the Protestant community, because the Orthodox church was not represented in the area.
 Ghika received his Degree in Law in 1895, after which he attended the Paris Faculty of Political Science.
 At the same time, he frequented courses of Medicine, Botany, Art, Literature, Philosophy, and History.
 He returned to Romania due to an attack of angina pectoris and continued his studies in Romania.

 Ghika was an alumnus of the College of St. Thomas, the future Pontifical University of St. Thomas Aquinas Angelicum, in Rome.
 In 1898, he enrolled in the Faculty of Philosophy and Theology.
+Soon after, he converted to the Catholic faith in 1902.
 At the Angelicum, Ghika completed a licentiate in Philosophy and a Doctorate in Theology in 1905.
-Soon after, he converted to the Catholic faith in 1902.